NessimOussedik/Badminton-Trajectories-Project/README.md

 # Badminton-Trajectories-Project
-Study of the dynamics of badminton shuttlecocks
+In this project, I worked with the Hydrodynamics lab from "École Polytechnique" to carry out experiments, analyze and build Python models so as to study the dynamics of badminton shuttlecocks.